Splines/fast-louvain/README.md

 cargo test --lib --locked --workspace
 ```

-## Build, watch and open docs
+## Documentation book
 We use the [`mdbook-katex`](https://github.com/lzanini/mdbook-katex) preprocessor, so you should install it first:
 ```
 cargo install mdbook-katex
 ```

-Then build, watch and open the book:
+Then build, watch and open the documentation book:
 ```
 mdbook watch ./docs --open
 ```